MicrosoftDocs/power-platform/power-virtual-agents/authoring-test-bot.md

 ### Report issues with your bot conversations

-Help us improve Power Virtual Agents by using the **Flag an issue** command in the **Test bot** pane to tell us about issues with your conversations.
+Help us improve Microsoft Copilot Studio by using the **Flag an issue** command in the **Test bot** pane to tell us about issues with your conversations.

 1. At the top of the **Test bot** pane, select the flag icon (**Flag an issue**)